-In the Port Description page, you may name various ports on the Switch.
+In the Port Description page, the user may name various ports on the Switch.

-Figure 4.17 - System > Port Configuration > Port Description
+Figure 5.20 - System > Port Configuration > Port Description

 From Port / To Port: Specify the range of ports to describe.

 Medium Type: Specify the media type of the port Description: Specify the description of ports.
 Click Apply to set the description in the table.